RillingDev/chevron/README.md

 ### Factories

-Factories are very similar to services but are treated as **Constructors** instead of classic functions.
+Factories are very similar to services but are treated as **Constructors** instead of classic functions; Factories have the same syntax as services and can be called with the `factory` method.
+Pretty much all the time when talking about services in this documentation this includes factories too.

 ```javascript
 //Chevron.prototype.factory(name,[dependencies],Constructor);